Takinnuoye5/Alt-wave-B-project-Backend/README.md

 }
 Authentication
 Sign In
-Authenticates a user and returns a JWT token.

 Endpoint: POST /api/auth/signin

+Description: Authenticates a user and returns a JWT token.

 Request Body: